-Not the official version, but this replica is a surprisingly good fit on Samsung's watch, which despite having a significantly smaller screen, lets you command with a lot of precision.
+Not the official version, but this replica is a surprisingly good fit on Samsung's watch, letting you command with a lot of precision.
 It can get a bit juddery now and then, but nothing that will spoil the endless fun of carving airborne watermelons.
 And it's free - fruity bonus.

 Sadly, the Nike+ app isn't likely to come to Gear due to Nike's partnership with Apple.
 To make matters worse, the selection of other running apps to choose from is woeful.
 Samsung's S Health isn't terrible, but if you want another option, Pear is free and works without your phone, offering audio coaching and tracking heart rate, distance and calories.
 We'd like something more comprehensive, but until MapMyFitness and its likes make their way over, it will have to do.

 The simplest app on our list, but quite a useful one.
 White Light turns your S3 into a mini torch by turning the display white and upping the brightness to max.
 Useful in a moment where you need some light and don't want to fish out your phone.
 Unless you're someone who sensibly carries a torch with them.
 Weirdo.